skyportal/skyportal/doc/setup.md

 brew install supervisor nginx postgresql node llvm libomp gsl rust bun pgvector
 ```

 `pgvector` supplies the `vector` type the source-summary embeddings table uses.
-The table is created when the database is initialised, so pgvector has to be present even if you never turn the summary search on.
-It is enabled per database once the databases exist, in [Launch](#launch) below.
+The table is created when the database is initialised, so pgvector has to be present even if you never turn the summary search on. `make db_init` enables it in each database.

 If you want to use [brotli compression](https://en.wikipedia.org/wiki/Brotli) with NGINX (better compression rates for the frontend), you can install NGINX with the `ngx_brotli` module with this command: